datateknik-lth/datateknik-lth/EDAF35-os/sammanfattningar/Sammanfattning_Felix.md

 > implementation), while (re-)inserting a task is a `O(log n)` operation.
 Thus,
 > every task slowly, but surely migrates to the left, eventually becoming the
 > next task to run.
 >
+> `vruntime` is not an absolute time, but weighted by the number of runnable
+> processes.
+>
 > CFS has run priorities, but uses them as a decay factor.
 This factor will
 > make a low prioritized task's `vruntime` increase faster.